 Part of the four pitbull-type dog breeds, the Staffordshire Bull Terrier is the smallest of the bunch.
 But where they lack in size, they make up in pure warmth and friendliness.
 They may have a bad rep, but no one can deny their affection.

 In the past, the ancestors of these dogs were subject to a cruel blood sport, that is, bull-baiting.
-It’s a sport where these dogs were put in pits to essentially fight a bull to the death.
+It was a sport where these dogs were put in pits to essentially fight a bull to the death.
 When the blood sport was banned, they were repurposed.

 The modern Pitbull may still have aggressive tendencies if not trained well.
-But for the most part, they are loving and gentle dogs.
+But for the most part, they will be loving and gentle dogs.
 The Staffordshire knows when to be calm, like in the presence of older kids.
 However, they can be playful too!

 Staffordshires are some of the best family dogs today and their popularity shows it.
+Just make sure to properly train and socialize these dogs.
 Once fighters and gladiators in the pit, these dogs have evolved into sweet and calm companions.

 - These dogs are the happiest when they have a job, such as guarding and watching territory.

 - Staffordshire Bull Terriers are often called “Staffy” for short.